-SENATE SIMPLE RESOLUTION DRSR45012-MM-6A (01/04)
+SENATE SIMPLE RESOLUTION DRSR45010-MM-9a

-Senator Rabon (Primary Sponsor).
+Sponsors: Senator Rabon (Primary Sponsor).

-Referred to ): A SENAT E RESOLUTION ADOPTING THE PERMANENT RULES OF THE SENATE FOR EGULAR SESSION OF THE 2017 GENERAL ASSEMBLY. yed by the Senate: 201010001 SECTION 1.
-The permanent rules for the Regular Sessions of the Senate shall be as follows: PERMANENT RULES OF THE REGULAR SESSIONS OF THE SENATE 2017 GENERAL ASSEMBLY OF NORTH CAROLINA I. Order of Business, Rules 1-7 II.
-Conduct of Debate, Rules 8-17 III.
-Motions, Rules 18-24.1 IV.
-Voting, Rules 25-30 V. Committees, Rules 31-37.2 VI.
-Handling Bills, Rules 38-59.2 VII.
-Legislative Officers and Employees, Rules 60-65 VIII.
+Referred to:

+1 A SENATE RESOLUTION ADOPTING THE PERMANENT RULES OF THE SENATE FOR 2 THE REGULAR SESSION OF THE 2021 GENERAL ASSEMBLY.

+3 Be it resolved by the Senate:

+4 SECTION 1.
+The permanent rules for the Regular Session of the Senate shall be as 5 follows:

+5 follows:

+S

+PERMANENT RULES OF THE REGULAR SESSION OF THE SENATE 2021 GENERAL ASSEMBLY OF NORTH CAROLINA

+9 I. Order of Business, Rules 1-7

+10 II.
+Conduct of Debate, Rules 8-17

+11 III.
+Motions, Rules 18-24.1

+12 IV.
+Voting, Rules 25-30

+13 V. Committees, Rules 31-37.2 14 VI.
+Handling Bills, Rules 38-59.2

+15 VII.
+Legislative Officers and Employees, Rules 60-65

+16 VIII.
 General Rules, Rules 66-77.

-I. ORDER OF BUSINESS RULE 1.
-Rules controlling the Senate of North Carolina and its committees The following rules shall govern and control all actions and procedures of the Senate and its committees S RULE 1.1.
-Emergencies In the event of a disaster, natural or otherwise, that precludes t the General Assembly from meeting in the Legislative Building, the members will be notified by the President Pro Tempore where and when the Senate will convene.
+17 I. ORDER OF BUSINESS

+RULE 1.
+Rules controlling the Senate of North Carolina and its committees. - The following rules shall govern and control all actions and procedures of the Senate and its committees.

+RULE 1.1.
+Emergencies. - In the event of a disaster, natural or otherwise, that precludes the General Assembly from meeting in the Legislative Building, the members will be notified by the President Pro Tempore where and when the Senate will convene.

 RULE 2.
-Convening hour. - (a) The Presiding Officer shall take the Chair at the hou fixed by th e Senate upon adjournment on the preceding legislative day and shall call the members to order.
-In n case the Senate adjourned on the preceding legislative day without having fixed the hour of rec convening, the Senate shall reconvene on the next legislative day at 2:00 P.M., excep that if the r next legislative day is Monday, the time for reconvening shall be 7:00 P.M. (b) At the hour fixed by the Senate upon adjournment on the preceding legislative the hour to which the Senate has previously recessed on that same legislative day, and tion from the President Pro Tempore of the Senate or the Chairman of the Committee on Rules a nd Operations of the Senate, the Principal Clerk of the Senate may convene the Senate for the purpose of announcing to the Chamber that the Senate stands in recess until a later, obtained, have the sessions of the Senate opened with prayer.
+Convening hour. - (a) The Presiding Officer shall take the Chair at the hour fixed by the Senate upon adjournment on the preceding legislative day and shall call the members to order.
+In case the Senate adjourned on the preceding legislative day without having fixed the hour of reconvening, the Senate shall reconvene on the next legislative day at 2:00 P.M., except that if the next legislative day is Monday, the time for reconvening shall be 7:00 P.M.

+(b) At the hour fixed by the Senate upon adjournment on the preceding legislative day, or at the hour to which the Senate has previously recessed on that same legislative day, and upon direction from the President Pro Tempore of the Senate or the Chairman of the Committee on Rules and Operations of the Senate, the Principal Clerk of the Senate may convene the Senate for the purpose of announcing to the Chamber that the Senate stands in recess until a later, specified hour.

 RULE 3.
-Opening the session. - The Presiding Officer shall, upon order being
+Opening the session. - The Presiding Officer shall, upon order being obtained, have the sessions of the Senate opened with prayer.